SQA-PROJECT-1/Konta-Niben/README.md

 ## Ackowledgements

 Special Thanks 💚 to our repected supervisor `Dr. Md.
-Musfique Anwar`
+Musfique Anwar` and all the team members.

 ![alt text](image.png)